The IBMR functions as an incubator to create and disseminate cutting edge mind-body research that will enhance individual and community health.

 At the Institute for Behavioral Medicine Research, our multidisciplinary team collaborates to translate discoveries into life-changing treatments.

-Your Body May Be Ready For That Procedure, But Is Your Brain?
+Your Body May Be Ready for a Procedure, But Is Your Brain?

 Study: Baby’s Sex Plays a Role in Pregnant Women’s Immunity